-- (1) Modules must be evaluated as "passed" or "failed".
-The Special Regulation shall stipulate which module is to be graded and which evaluated.
-The share of modules evaluated as "passed" or "failed" in one study programme may not exceed 34% of the total credit points in a study programme. - (2) Modules shall be evaluated in whole grades (see Table 1, middle column).
-In calculating a module grade from part grades, it may be necessary to round the points up or down, with points below x.5 being rounded down to x and points above/equal to x.5 being rounded up to x+1. - (3) For the purpose of preparing the final transcript of records, the differentiated number of points, solely for the purpose of calculating the overall grade from the individual module grades, is rounded up to one digit after the decimal point.
+- (1) If modules are evaluated, they must be evaluated in whole grades (see Table 1, middle column).
+In calculating a module grade from part grades, it may be necessary to round the points up or down, with points below x.5 being rounded down to x and points above/equal to x.5 being rounded up to x+1. - (2) For the purpose of preparing the final transcript of records, the differentiated number of points, solely for the purpose of calculating the overall grade from the individual module grades, is rounded up to one digit after the decimal point.
 The corresponding decimal grade (Table 2, middle column) is allocated.
 Only this decimal grade together with the corresponding oral assessment (Table 2, right-hand column) is shown in the final transcript of records.